Misericorde: Volume One: Reception

 Maddy Myers of Polygon praised the chemistry between characters, describing the game as both haunting and "quite humorous".
 Calling it "rare to see an ensemble cast this well developed and characterized", she stated that it was one of her favorite games of the year, saying that each nun had her own distinct voice and secrets.
 She stated that she was so interested in seeing the second episode that she subscribed to the developer's Patreon after beating the game.
 Jen Lennon of The A.V.
 Club put Misericorde on her list of top games of 2023, calling the game "devastating" and comparing it to Pentiment, though she noted that game's element of player choice.
 She called the lack of choice fitting, as the game was about Hedwig taking control of her life and telling her own story.
 William Hughes of the same publication said that the game drew players in with "considerable skill" and that it was one of the year's most involving narratives.
 Elijah Gonzalez of Paste rated it the 4th best game of the year, saying that it "completely absorbed" him in its setting, and calling the wait for the next chapter "painful".
 He noted that the game "establishes a cast of characters who prove just as complex as its political machinations".
 Ashley Bardhan of Kotaku called Misericorde one of the best games of Steam's 2023 Visual Novel Fest, describing the art as "fantastic".

 Legacy

-Volume Two of the game was released on December 30, 2024.
+The second episode of the game, Misericorde Volume Two: White Wool and Snow, was released on December 29, 2024.